duckmanager/Bathymetric-map-Lake-Caputh/README.md

 create_interpolated_points
     input: sum_df:dataframe including .sum data, file_id and corrected utc
-            gps_df: GeoDataFrame including external GPS samples with Utc, lat,long /x,y
+            gps_gdf: GeoDataFrame including external GPS samples with Utc, lat,long /x,y , DOP (lon), DOP (lat), VDOP, pointgeometry

     output: sum_df:DataFrame including .sum data, corrected utc and interpolated Long, -Lat /-X,-Y coordinates
+            used_gps_gdf: GeoDataFrame including all data of GPS points matched with sonar data points in same format as 'gps_gdf'

+    Message: outputs message with number of gps points not used due to DOP and consecutive seconds requirments that had valid sonar data matches.
+    variables:
+            DOP_threshold: threshold for DOP (lat) and DOP (lon) (Dilution of Precision) above  which gps_points wont be used if one is higher.
     functionality: matches sonar samples with external GPS- Lat Long data by date and Utc.
     External GPS has utc at the full second, sonar-GPS has utc with decimal-second.
 For higher precision, the approximated location at decimal second point gets interpolated.
-If deciaml second in corrected UTC= .0, the Long lat are used as interpolated long lat.
-If decimalsecond =/ 0, approximated position gets interpolated.
-For that, vector between consecutive samples gets created.
-X and Y - component of vector gets divided by decimal-second factor.
+Only valid gps points are used.
+They both have to meet the DOP threshold for lat and lon and have to be exaclty one second apart.
+For interpolation, vector between valid consecutive samples gets created.
+X and Y - component of vector get multiplied by decimal-second part.
 Vector gets added to original Long Lat data and gets saved in Interpolated_log, - Lat.
+Creates a seperate GeoDataFrame with all rows in gps_gdf used for matching with the sonar data and the same columns as the original gps_gdf dataframe.
+    Outputs error and amount of sonar samples with missing equivalents in gps data.
+Possible causes: wrong date in sonar-data, GPS not turned on all the time.